-- Note 2: Rule 158 provides additional exceptions applying to this rule, and also provides a defence to the prosecution of a driver for an offence against this rule. - (2) A truck lane is a marked lane, or the part of a marked lane: - (a) beginning at a truck lane sign; and - (b) ending at an end truck lane sign. - Note: Marked lane is defined in the dictionary.
+Note 2: Rule 158 provides additional exceptions applying to this rule, and also provides a defence to the prosecution of a driver for an offence against this rule.

+- (2) A truck lane is a marked lane, or the part of a marked lane:

+- (a) beginning at a truck lane sign; and

+- (b) ending at an end truck lane sign.